garlic0x1/chrome-crawler/README.md

     	Depth to crawl. (default 2)
   -debug
-    	Don't use headless. (slow but fun to watch) -proxy string
+    	Don't use headless. (slow but fun to watch)
+  -p	Find injection points.
+  -proxy string
     	Proxy URL.
 Example: -proxy http://127.0.0.1:8080 -r	Revisit URLs.
   -s	Show source.
   -t int
-    	Number of chrome tabs to use concurrently. (default 8) -u	Show only unique URLs.
+    	Number of chrome tabs to use concurrently. (default 10) -time int
+    	Timeout per request. (default 10)
+  -u	Show only unique URLs.
+  -w int
+    	Seconds to wait for DOM to load.
+(Use to find injections from AJAX reqs)
 ```